Fly Architecture

 Dust may seem harmless, but it can become a hiding place for toxins like flame retardants and heavy metals.

 To keep your baby’s surroundings as sanitary as possible, damp-mop and vacuum regularly with a HEPA filter.
+Additionally, installing MERV-13 air filters in your HVAC system can significantly improve air quality by capturing smaller airborne particles such as dust, pet dander, and allergens.
 Use doormats to trap outdoor pollutants, and remove your shoes at the door.
 Wash bedding frequently in hot water to reduce dust mites and allergens.

 Other indoor pollutants, like volatile organic compounds (VOCs) from paints and cleaning products, can also affect your baby’s health.
 Opt for low- or no-VOC paints and choose natural cleaners whenever possible.
 Simple changes like these can make a significant difference in your home’s air quality.